jeffreysorgen/golf-club-sensors/implementation.md

 #### The readings of the accelerometer, according to the setup in the images: (edit needed)

-- If `Y < X`  and  `Y < Z`  then its orientation is in the start position.
+- (**Possible edits needed?**) If `Y < X`  and  `Y < Z`  then its orientation is in the start position.
 So if the y axis readings are less (or more negative) than the other two readings, then the device is in the start position.
 More simply, Z axis is positive, or Z axis is negative. (and if the device is attached "sideways" then it's a different axis)

-(**Possible edits:**) ...

 **Edit this part:**
 - The opposite is true.
 If Y is greater than the other 2 axes, then the device is idle and in rest, **and is meant to WAIT FOREVER for its orientation to return to the start position.**